skuid/skuid-labs/reports/usage-analytics/index.md

 #### Example 2: Tracking a button click action

 You can also use the usage snapshot within a button's set of actions to track how often that button is used.
-To do so, at the end of the button's standard list of actions, run the Usage Snapshot sequence.
+Run the _Usage Snapshot_ sequence at the end of the button's standard list of actions to do so.

 For example, if you had a click-to-dial button on an accounts page, that action may have the following properties: